-- What can I donate?
+- What can I donate to Worthmore?

 During move-out, please place all donated items in bins in the correct designated area.
 For example, clothing goes in the large, GreenDrop cardboard box.
-Learn more about which items will and will not be accepted as donations.
+Learn more here about which items will and will not be accepted as donations during move-out.

-- What is the recent history of Worthmore?
+- What is the history of Worthmore?

-- Who is involved in the planning process?
+- Who is involved in managing Worthmore?

-Chip Proctor, EVS Manager
+Chip Proctor, EVS Manager of Administration